Cooper Companies (NYSE:COO) Updates Q4 2022 Earnings Guidance

-Several equities research analysts recently weighed in on the company.
-Stephens decreased their price objective on Cooper Companies from $500.00 to $460.00 and set an overweight rating for the company in a report on Friday, June 3rd.
-TheStreet cut Cooper Companies from a b- rating to a c+ rating in a research note on Monday, July 18th.
-Citigroup cut their target price on Cooper Companies from $406.00 to $350.00 and set a buy rating on the stock in a research note on Thursday, September 1st.
-KeyCorp lowered their price target on Cooper Companies from $414.00 to $408.00 and set an overweight rating on the stock in a report on Friday, June 3rd.
-Finally, Stifel Nicolaus lowered their target price on Cooper Companies from $475.00 to $450.00 in a report on Monday, June 6th.
-Three research analysts have rated the stock with a hold rating and six have issued a buy rating to the stock.
-According to MarketBeat.com, the stock presently has an average rating of Moderate Buy and a consensus target price of $406.00.
+Several brokerages have weighed in on COO.
+Robert W. Baird dropped their price objective on shares of Cooper Companies from $375.00 to $345.00 and set a neutral rating for the company in a research note on Thursday, September 1st.
+KeyCorp dropped their price objective on shares of Cooper Companies from $414.00 to $408.00 and set an overweight rating for the company in a research note on Friday, June 3rd.
+Stifel Nicolaus dropped their target price on shares of Cooper Companies from $475.00 to $450.00 in a research report on Monday, June 6th.
+Stephens dropped their target price on shares of Cooper Companies from $500.00 to $460.00 and set an overweight rating for the company in a research report on Friday, June 3rd.
+Finally, TheStreet cut shares of Cooper Companies from a b- rating to a c+ rating in a research report on Monday, July 18th.
+Three investment analysts have rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
+According to MarketBeat.com, Cooper Companies has an average rating of Moderate Buy and a consensus target price of $406.00.

 Cooper Companies Announces Dividend

-The company also recently declared a semi-annual dividend, which was paid on Thursday, August 11th.
-Shareholders of record on Wednesday, July 27th were paid a dividend of $0.03 per share.
+The firm also recently disclosed a semi-annual dividend, which was paid on Thursday, August 11th.
+Stockholders of record on Wednesday, July 27th were given a $0.03 dividend.
 The ex-dividend date of this dividend was Tuesday, July 26th.
-Cooper Companies’s dividend payout ratio (DPR) is 0.69%.
+Cooper Companies’s dividend payout ratio (DPR) is presently 0.69%.

 Cooper Companies Company Profile